-We may from time to time make strategic acquisitions of other assets and businesses.
+We may from time to time make strategic acquisitions or divestitures certain assets and businesses.
 Any such transactions can be risky, may require a disproportionate amount of our management and financial resources and may create unforeseen operating difficulties or expenditures, including:

-- difficulties in integrating acquired businesses and assets into our business while maintaining uniform standards, controls, policies and procedures; - obligations imposed on us by counterparties in such transactions that limit our ability to obtain additional financing, our ability to compete in geographic areas or specific lines of business or other aspects of our operational flexibility; - increasing cost and complexity of assuring the implementation and maintenance of adequate internal control and disclosure controls and procedures; - difficulties in consolidating and preparing our financial statements due to poor accounting records, weak financial controls and, in some cases, procedures at acquired entities not based on IFRS, particularly those entities in which we lack control; and - inability to predict or anticipate market developments and capital commitments relating to the acquired company, business or assets.
+- difficulties in integrating acquired or carving out businesses and assets while maintaining uniform standards, controls, policies and procedures; - obligations imposed on us by counterparties in such transactions that limit our ability to obtain additional financing, our ability to compete in geographic areas or specific lines of business or other aspects of our operational flexibility: - increasing cost and complexity of assuring the implementation and maintenance of adequate internal control and disclosure controls and procedures; - difficulties in consolidating and preparing our financial statements due increased complexity, or due to poor accounting records, weak financial controls and, in some cases, procedures at acquired entities not based on IFRS, particularly those entities in which we lack control; and - inability to predict or anticipate market developments and capital commitments relating to the acquired company, business or assets.

-If we do not successfully address these risks or any other problems encountered in connection with an acquisition, the acquisition could have a material adverse effect on our business, results of operations and financial condition.
+If we do not successfully address these risks or any other problems encountered in connection with an acquisition or divestiture, the transaction could have a material adverse effect on our business, results of operations and financial condition.
 In addition, if we proceed with an acquisition, our available cash may be used to complete the transaction, diminishing our liquidity and capital resources, or additional equity may be issued which could cause significant dilution to existing shareholders.